yuto3o/yolox/README.md

 Finish !
 ```

-You can check all the variable by Tensorflow API.
-Of course,  renaming all variable is possible by tf.train.Saver.
+You can check all variables by Tensorflow API.
+Of course,  renaming all variables is possible by tf.train.Saver.

 ```python
 import tensorflow as tf